JMitander/ZIPhero/README.md

 A powerful ZIP file processor with repair capabilities and user-friendly interface.

+# Important Note 🚨🚨
+### When running the .exe file for the first time, Windows Defender or other antivirus software may flag it as potentially unsafe.
+This is a common occurrence with executables created via PyInstaller, especially for smaller developers without a verified code-signing certificate.

+### Why This Happens
+Antivirus software sometimes misidentifies unsigned applications or compressed executables as threats due to their structure.
+Rest assured, ZIPHero is safe to use and contains no malicious code.

+### How to Proceed
+Allow the application through your antivirus software.
+If you're still concerned, review the source code (available on GitHub) and compile it yourself.

 ## Download Options

 - [ZIPHero.py](releases/ZIPHero.py) - Python source code